HEAT & HUMIDITY RETURNS TODAY...

 Your First Alert Weather Forecast:

 Skies will be partly cloudy today...
 There’s a TINY chance of a pop-up thundershower this afternoon and evening.
-Thunderstorms will become more likely late Tuesday night and early Wednesday morning.
-Some of these storms into the midweek could bring heavy rainfall.
+Thunderstorms will become more likely Tuesday and Tuesday night.
+Some of these storms into the midweek could bring heavy rainfall and even some severe weather.
 The heaviest downpours may bring 1-3″ of rainfall, but due to the uncertainty of the exact track of these storms, it’s difficult to say precisely where the heaviest rain will fall.

 Showers and thunderstorms will be on and off all the way through the workweek.
 While the temperatures will cool somewhat for Thursday and Friday, the humidity really won’t break much through the upcoming weekend.